RAPPORT & GEVOLGEN VAN DE EERSTE MISSIE

 Par.
 IV Contact Sergeant De VRIES and BANGMA.

 On the 2nd April contact was made with Sergeant DE VRIES, who supplied the organiser after a couple of days, with geographical maps of Holland, except maps for the Southern part of the country.
 There was contact with BANGMA (Anton) also on the 2nd of April.
 BANGMA gave a review of the general condition in Holland and an oral report about the happenings which took place during the absence of the organiser.

 Par.
 V Contact with underground Press via ADRIAAN DE BAK.

-On the 4th April ADRIAAN DE BAK, editor of "Je Maintiendrai" was contacted.
+On the 4th April ADRIAAN DE BAK (De Back), editor of "Je Maintiendrai" was contacted.
 He writes articles regularly.
 He has already been a long time in hiding and was orginally employed on the Stock Exchange, Amsterdam.
 He reacts very slowly.
 The organiser gave him instruction to relinquish his editorial functions and from that moment to devote himself solely to the maintenance of contact between the Underground Press and the organiser.

 Par.
 VI Contact with COR VAN PAASEN, Chief editor of "Je Maintiendrai" and MR. HOLLA.